-A national of Trinidad and Tobago, Ms. Ferguson has over 18 years of experience in the Oil and Gas sector.
+A national of Trinidad and Tobago, Ms. Ferguson has over 20 years of experience in the Oil and Gas sector.
 She leads the business operations by ensuring efficiency and effectiveness while staying true to Kenson’s vision of providing quality service, driving performance and remaining customer focused.
 To date, along with her team, she has forged a best in class organization in Trinidad and Tobago, with many service providers benchmarking their systems and processes.

 Prof Rodney R Jagai has had a very distinguished career in the Petroleum Industry.
 In 1974 he joined Amoco Trinidad Oil Company as a Petroleum Engineer and worked his way up through positions of increasing responsibility locally and with international Amoco Subsidiaries ending his career with Amoco in 1998 as Vice President – Operations Services.

-Following his tenure at Petrotrin, Prof Jagai left the industry and pursued a full-time life of academia commencing as a part-time instructor in Petroleum Engineering at the University of the West Indies, St Augustine Campus during his industry years.
+Following his tenure at Petrotrin, Prof Jagai left the industry and pursued a full-time life of academia being a part-time instructor in Petroleum Engineering at the University of the West Indies, St Augustine Campus during his industry years.

 He joined the University of Trinidad & Tobago as Academic Programme Coordinator in the Petroleum Engineering Faculty and rose to the rank of Associate Professor in Practice in Petroleum Engineering.

 He was then appointed Acting President of the University of Trinidad & Tobago a position from which he recently retired.

 He is also a Practicum Supervisor for the MBA Programmes at the Arthur Lok Jack Graduate School of Business.

-Ms Melissa Mohammed is currently the Manager of Academic Operations at the Kenson School of Production Technology Limited (KSPTL).
-Her career began as a technician and throughout her 20 years plus experience she has made tremendous strides in the petrochemical and oil and gas sectors.

-She possesses significant experience in the areas of construction, design, estimating and project management.
-Melissa has the distinct pleasure of being the first female process technician at BPTT Galeota Point Terminal Facility.
+Melissa Mohammed is presently the Manager of Academic Operations at the Kenson School of Production Technology Limited.
+Her career started as a technician at the age of seventeen and over her twenty years plus she has made many strides through the petrochemical and oil and gas industries.
+Her ten years spent at Weldfab Limited were in the areas of construction, design, estimating and project management.
+She later joined bpTT and subsequently became the first female process technician at the bpTT Galeota Point Terminal Facility.

-During her tenure at BPTT she transitioned among several roles with increasing responsibilities specifically as the Area Authority for the New Oil Export Line Project and was eventually seconded to the Control of Work Team.
+During her tenure at bpTT she again transitioned through many roles with increasing responsibilities, she worked as the Area Authority for the New Oil Export Line Project and was seconded to the Control of Work team thereafter.